 Seek the assistance of a workshop.
+After towing, unscrew the towing eye.

 Towing another vehicle

 The fixed towing eye is located under the rear bumper.

 Vehicles with a towing hitch have a socket for the detachable towing eye.
 Screw the towing eye, supplied with the vehicle tools, fully into the socket.